leolani/cltl-combot/README.md

     brew install portaudio libsndfile ffmpeg

-It is possible thought that homebrew does not link the *libsndfile* properly, in this case follow the instructions in this [stackoverflow](https://stackoverflow.com/questions/67973223/cannot-import-soundfile-mac) post and pay attention to the output of homebrew.
+It is possible though that homebrew does not link the *libsndfile* properly, in this case follow the instructions in this [stackoverflow](https://stackoverflow.com/questions/67973223/cannot-import-soundfile-mac) post and pay attention to the output of homebrew.
+A likely fix is to add the following line to your shell initialization script (`~/.zshrc`):

+    export DYLD_LIBRARY_PATH="/opt/homebrew/lib:$DYLD_LIBRARY_PATH"

 ##### Video